17 September 2020

 Conformity Assessments (CE marks)

-In the UK manufacturers will be able, for a period of time (currently unspecified), after the end of the transition period to continue to use the CE marking when placing their products on the UK market (if their product meets the relevant EU requirements), including where products have had a third-party assessment carried out by an EU-recognised body.
+In the UK, in most instances until 1 January 2022, it will be possible to use the CE marking when placing their products on the UK market (if their product meets the relevant EU requirements), including where products have had a third-party assessment carried out by an EU-recognised body.
 The new UK Conformity Assessed (UKCA) mark will also be available for products that require third party assessment of conformity within the UK.
 This will need to be carried out by a UK-based Approved Body.
-For a “time-limited period” both CE marking and UKCA marking will both be accepted in the UK.
-After that period UKCA marking will be required, declaring conformity with the UKCA marking regulations instead of the EU directives and regulations.
+After 1 January 2022 a UKCA marking will be required, declaring conformity with the UKCA marking regulations instead of the EU directives and regulations.

-When the UK becomes a “third” country for EU purposes (on departure from the single market at the end of the transition period) UK manufacturers exporting products to the EU27 must appoint an importer.
+From the end of the transition period UK manufacturers exporting products to the EU27 must appoint an importer.
 Similarly products from the EU placed on the UK market will require a UK importer.

 - Mark the product with their name and address;

 - Understand and check the markings, declarations and technical file;

 - Satisfy themselves that the CE or UKCA marking process is complete;

 - Be the primary point of contact for the EU or UK authorities; and

 - Be prepared to cooperate with the authorities if there is a product recall or similar.

 The Geo-Blocking Regulation came into force in the UK in December 2018.
 Amongst other matters, it prohibits blocking access to, or forced redirection away from, a website on the basis of an internet user's EU nationality or place of residence within the EU.
 The Regulation will remain in force until the end of the transition period.